kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - [scaleUpLimitFactor][] = 2.0
 - [scaleUpLimitMinimum][] = 4.0

-As a result users can't influence the scale velocity and that is a problem for a lot of people.
+As a result, users can't influence scale velocity, and that is a problem for many people.
 There're several open issues in tracker about that:

 - [#39090][]
 - [#65097][]